-For almost two thousand years Supersessionism has dominated the theological teaching of Christianity.
+For almost two thousand years Replacement Theology has dominated the theological teaching of Christianity.
 Even the teaching of Evangelicals sometimes reflects the influence of this errant doctrine.
-Yet, the evidence of Scripture is overwhelmingly against Supersessionism.
-According to apostolic principle Supersessionism is certainly a false doctrine, if not a demonic doctrine (cf. 1Tim 4:1-3; 2Pet 2:1; 1John 4:1).
+Yet, the evidence of Scripture is overwhelmingly against Replacement Theology.
+According to apostolic principle Replacement Theology is certainly a false doctrine, if not a demonic doctrine (cf. 1Tim 4:1-3; 2Pet 2:1; 1Jn 4:1).
 This doctrine makes God a liar and reflects the first lie spoken by Satan in Scripture, "has God said?"
-(Gen 3:1)
+(Gen 3:1).

 The Calling, Promises and Gifts

-1. The calling, promises and gifts of God made to Abraham, Isaac and Jacob for their blood descendants are irrevocable (Rom 9:4-5; 11:29).
-(See my web article The Everlasting Covenants.)
+● The calling, promises and gifts of God made to Abraham, Isaac and Jacob for their blood descendants are irrevocable (Rom 9:4-5; 11:29)!
+They cannot be changed by any human authority.

 The Continuing Reminder of God's Choice

-1. Yeshua promised the apostles that they would judge the twelve tribes of Israel.
-(Matt 19:28; Luke 22:30).
+● Yeshua promised the apostles that they would judge the twelve tribes of Israel (Matt 19:28; Luke 22:30).
 The tribes of Israel have not disappeared or been assimilated.

-● The twelve gates of the New Jerusalem are inscribed with the names of the twelve sons of Jacob and the names of the twelve Jewish apostles are engraved on the twelve foundations of the city.
+● The twelve gates of the New Jerusalem are inscribed with the names of the twelve sons of Jacob (Rev 21:12) and the names of the twelve Jewish apostles are engraved on the twelve foundations of the city (Rev 21:14).
 No Gentile name is memorialized with such significance.
-(Rev 21:12)

 The Old Covenant Scriptures

-1. The only commandments Yeshua and the apostles knew and emphasized in their teaching and writings came from the Tanakh.
-Yeshua declared that he did not come to revoke Godís laws previously given to Israel and he had low regard for anyone who did.
-(Matt 5:17-19; 7:26-27)
+● The only commandments Yeshua and the apostles knew and emphasized in their teaching and writings came from the Tanakh.
+Yeshua declared that he did not come to revoke God's laws previously given to Israel and he had low regard for anyone who did (Matt 5:17-19; 7:26-27).

-4. Commands issued by Yeshua and the apostles and recorded in the Besekh (there are over a thousand) are actually restatement and application of commandments recorded in the Torah.
-Only one commandment is identified as ďnewĒ (John 13:34; cf. 2John 1:5).
+● Commands issued by Yeshua and the apostles and recorded in the Besekh (there are over a thousand) are actually restatement and application of commandments recorded in the Torah.
+Only one commandment is identified as "new" (John 13:34; cf. 2Jn 1:5).

 The People of God

-2. The Body of Messiah is built not only on the foundation of the apostles, but of the prophets that wrote the Hebrew Scriptures, as well.
+● The Body of Messiah is built not only on the foundation of the original apostles, but of the prophets that wrote the Hebrew Scriptures, as well.
 (Eph 2:19; 2Pet 3:2)

 The Sabbath and the Festivals